Bouderault History, Family Crest & Coats of Arms

 The surname Bouderault was first found in Languedoc, where the family was anciently established.

 The members of the family also settled in other regions of France, where several of them distinguished themselves.
 Jean-Baptiste Boudrot was born in Tixey, in Côte-d'Or, in 1819, into a family of cultivators.
 He was ordained in 1843 and became a scholar.
 Among his writings were "L'hôtel-Dieu de Beaune" (1878) and "Le jugement dernier" (1875).

 Jean Boudreau, born in 1643, son of Martin and Marie (née Foucault), travelled from Charente-Inferieure, France to Canada in 1667.
 He married Marie-Rose Vivien on 13th September 1673.
 His second marriage was in Charlesbourg on 13th December 1689 to Elizabeth Pivain.

-Important Dates for the Bouderault family
+Early History of the Bouderault family

 This web page shows only a small excerpt of our Bouderault research.
 More information is included under the topic Early Bouderault History in all our PDF Extended History products and printed products wherever possible.

 History has changed the spelling of most surnames.
 During the early development of the French language in the Middle Ages, a person gave his version of his name, phonetically, to a scribe, a priest, or a recorder.
 Some variables were adopted by different branches of the family name.
 Hence, there spelling variations of the name Bouderault, some of which include Boudreau, Boudreaux, Boudrot, Boudros, Boudrault, Boudreault, Boudriaux, Boudret, Boudereau, Boudereaux, Bouderot, Bouderos, Bouderault, Boudereault, Boudreiaux, Bouderet and many more.

 Early Notables of the Bouderault family (pre 1700)